 Accredited Debt Relief 2020 Review

-Since 2008, Accredited Debt Relief's professional debt consultants have assisted their clients in settling both secured and unsecured debts, which includes credit card and medical care debt.
+Since 2008, Accredited Debt Relief's professional debt consultants have assisted their clients in settling unsecured debts, which includes credit cards, medical bills, private student loans, and personal loans.

-Accredited Debt Relief is A+ accredited by the Better Business Bureau (the highest ranking possible), and their service providers have a combined 20+ years of experience in the debt relief industry.
+Accredited Debt Relief is accredited by the Better Business Bureau (BBB) with an A+.
+Their service providers have a combined 20+ years of experience in the debt relief industry.

 Choosing Accredited Debt Relief as your debt settlement solution can prevent you from having a bankruptcy listed on your credit report (which would last for 7-10 years) and help you keep your car, home, and other important possessions.

 Accredited Debt Relief aims to resolve your debt as quickly as possible -- and for less than what you owe.
-Their services can help reduce pesky collection calls as well as setting up a central settlement account to help with debt negotiations.
+Their services can help reduce pesky collection calls as well as set up a central settlement account to help with debt reduction negotiations.